9bany/git-switch/README.md

 </p>

 # swgit 1.0.0
-- Eazy use git with multiple git accounts.
+- Eazy using git with multiple accounts.
 ## Documents
 - [Bug reports](./docs/bug_report.md)
 - [How it word](./docs/how_it_work.md)